Skip to main content

 Carl

-Carl Parker has been attending Case since 2010, engaging with various departments over the years.
+Carl has been attending Case since 2010, engaging with various departments over the years.
 Carl experiences challenges with speech and can be reluctant to engage in conversation, particularly with people he does not know well.

 Despite these challenges, Carl has shown long-term commitment to his development and growth.